pruthvi1991/solver_validation/Kinsey_Dumas/README.md

 2) Execute the ./run.sh file in the snappy_tutorial/ directory.

-3) Once the mesh is generated go to pitch_plunge_custom directoryand execute the ./run.sh file there.
+3) Once the mesh is generated go to pitch_plunge_custom/ directoryand execute the ./run.sh file there.

 The ./cleanCase.sh can be run to clean a directory.